FrenchTechLead/ftl-astro/src/pages/posts/tech/20220430-use-svg-as-templates-of-your-angular-components.md

   - SVG
   - Figma
 permalink: https://frenchtechlead.com/posts/tech/20220430-use-svg-as-templates-of-your-angular-components/
-description: 'This article we explain how to use Angular SVG Components to create a dynamic diagrams, we discuss the pros and cons of this approach and we also give some tips to help you to get started whith Angular SVG Components.'
+description: 'This article we explain how to use Angular SVG Components to create a dynamic diagrams, we discuss the pros and cons of this approache and we also give some tips to help you to get started whith Angular SVG Components.'
 draft: false
 ---